kshenouda123/faceRecg/README.md

 # Face Recognition

-training the Jetson Nano with individual face images to identify the faces in a group
+training the Jetson Nano with individual face images to identify the faces in a group. *The code for donald trump says The Donals on this pages code same with the output photos shown.
+However, on the code page, it says donald trump in the code because I edited it, however I did not change the output photos, thats why the name code page does not match the output*

 # Input
 ![image](https://user-images.githubusercontent.com/129615197/232349660-b9f0c97d-2d31-45e1-a88a-3f72d996c48f.jpeg)